intrepidbird/latex/README.md

 # Math Equation LaTeX

-A website that translate a math equation to TeX (LaTeX)
+A website that translate a math equation to LaTeX

-Under Construction
+Nearly every serious student of math or science will use LaTeX frequently.
+(AoPS)